BS in Mathematics

 or MATH 4239W Real Analysis I

-Four additional mathematics (MATH) courses (12 credits) numbered in the 3000 and 4000 ranges.
-For students who complete the major requirements for a bachelor of science in astronomy and astrophysics, biology, biophysics, chemistry, data science, economics, physics, statistics, finance, information systems, or any major in SEAS, this requirement is reduced to two additional MATH courses (6 credits) numbered in the 3000 and 4000 ranges.
+And four additional mathematics (MATH) courses (12 credits) numbered in the 3000 and 4000 ranges.
+For students who complete the major requirements for a bachelor of science in biology (biology or neuroscience), chemistry, data science, economics, finance, information systems, physics (physics, astronomy and astrophysics, or biophysics), statistics, or any major in SEAS, this requirement is reduced to two additional MATH courses (6 credits) numbered in the 3000 and 4000 ranges.

 Interdisciplinary mathematics concentration